Armada – A Great Idea With Not Enough Substance

 Twelve Kings In Sharakhai – A Raw Diamond In The Desert

-In recent years we have been seeing a surge in arabian nights-esque fantasy, which I am 100% down with.
+In recent years, we have been seeing a surge in Arabian nights-esque fantasy, which I am 100% down with.
 With series like The Warded Man, The Golem and Jinni, and Throne of the Crescent Moon, lots of authors have been using desert lore to craft awesome stories.
 I personally think the world needs more badasses…

 Queen of Fire – An Explosive End To A Great Trilogy